Hostile Work Environment Attorney in New York City

 In New York City, you can bring a claim against a supervisor, manager, or co-worker for creating a hostile work environment.
 However, the repetition of misconduct must also be proven.

-When you show your employer what’s been happening and they still do nothing to protect you, we can help you hold them accountable.
+When you show your employer what’s been happening and they still do nothing to protect you, we can help you hold them accountable under New York law.

 Understanding New York's Hostile Work Environment Laws

-Act fast to connect with an experienced hostile work environment lawyer near you.
-Dial (212) 295-5828 or use our online form.
+Act now to connect with an experienced hostile work environment lawyer in New York.
+Dial (212) 295-5828 or use our online form to schedule your consultation.

 What Constitutes a Hostile Work Environment?